 NOTE 6: Integration fabric, analytics and intelligence management services may be involved for dynamic authentication and authorization policy management.

-[AC-06] The ZSM framework reference architecture shall support capability to generate and grant permissions to a authenticated MnS consumer based on access control policies of group/role of the MnS consumer in multiple domains and security context of the MnS consumer.
+[AC-06] The ZSM framework reference architecture shall support capability to generate and grant permissions to an authenticated MnS consumer based on access control policies of group/role of the MnS consumer in multiple domains and security context of the MnS consumer.

 NOTE 7: Security context of the MnS consumer could be e.g. time, location, security status of the MnS consumer, and reason of accessing.

-[AC-07] The ZSM framework reference architecture shall support access control enforcement through validate the permissions grant to a MnS consumer.
+[AC-07] The ZSM framework reference architecture shall support authorization enforcement through validate the permissions grant to a MnS consumer.

-NOTE 8: Access control/authorization enforcement may be performed by MnS producer or integration fabric.
+NOTE 8: authorization enforcement may be performed by MnS producer or integration fabric.

 [AC-08] The ZSM framework reference architecture shall support capability to collect security logs in data service for recording every registration, login and access request and result.